Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 python A_visualize_local.py
 ````

-Two scripts are provided for making annotations, one for drawing object boundaries and the other for adding labels to the boundaries.
-Delete from the "technical_deployment/train_model/data/grocery/livestream" folder the existing files that end with ".bboxes.tsv" or ".bboxes.labels.tsv" to allow the use of the annotation scripts.
+Two scripts are provided for making annotations: one for defining the regions of interest (i.e., a bounding box around each object) and the other for adding labels to the regions of interest.

-Open the script "A1_annotateImages.py" and change the value of "imagesToAnnotateDir" to be the "livestream" folder.
-Do the same for the script "A2_annotateBboxLabels.py."

 Run the following commands to draw boundaries, pressing 'n' when you are done with one image, 'u' when you want to undo (i.e. remove) the last rectangle, and 'q' when you want to quit the annotation tool.
 The script will quit automatically once all images have been annotated.